Macrometacorp/docs/docs/photoniq/prerendering/02-get-started/index.md

     :::important

-    Adding a sitemap is needed if you intend to use a prefetching strategy, i.e, using Prerender to prefetch the URLs in your site.
+    Adding a sitemap path is needed if you intend to use a prefetching strategy, i.e, using Prerender to prefetch the URLs in your site.

     :::
     - **Enable Caching** - Click to turn on caching, and select the cache expiration time (also called time to live (ttl)) in days.